 Contributors Download PDF of this page

 As a part of deployment, you can choose the file-services method to host the user profile, shared data, and the home drive folder.
 The available options are File Server, Azure Files, or Azure NetApp Files.
-However, after deployment, you can modify this choice with the TestvDC tool to point to any SMB share.
+However, after deployment, you can modify this choice with the Command Center tool to point to any SMB share.
 There are various advantages to hosting with NetApp ONTAP.
-For more information, see the NetApp Redirecting Storage Platform page.
+To learn how to change the SMB share, see Change Data Layer.

 Global File Cache